People

 I am an Anglo-Celtic Australian decolonising on Yuin Country, the land of my first settler ancestor.
 I’m on a long journey to unpack the depths of my identity.
 So much of who I am has seemingly been shaped by the darker and overwhelmed aspects of Judeo-Christianity, masculinity and whiteness.
 I see it as being of vital importance to acknowledge and honour this darkness, whilst also trying to revitalise these aspects of being.
 Through this lens, overwhelmed masculinity becomes the sacred masculine, patriarchal and shame-based Judeo-Christianity becomes an honoured if flawed ancestral belief structure, and obliterating oppressive whiteness becomes a celebrated ethnic and tribal identity, in equal relationship with other tribes.

 I know, too, that I must find balance with earth-based, feminine qualities of being and knowing that have for so long been repressed.
 Exploitation of the earth, and the controlling, patriarchal dominance of the “engineering/fix-it mind” becomes an “earth ethos”, more in tune with emergence instead of forceful logical positivism, and open, intuitive complexity instead of narrow, limiting rationality.
 In other words, I want to find my Indigeneity once more, complicated as this is by my being a recent arrival on Australian shores in ancestral terms with such deep ties to other places, despite being born here.
-Often unconscious, destructive and stagnant longing for the old countries must shift into grief and transition.
+Destructive and stagnant longing for the old countries, often unconscious, must shift into grief, transition and growth.

 I’ve now come to see my greatest strength as my empathetic heart and intuitive wisdom expressed through interpersonal and community work.
 I no long define myself in terms of “career”.
 I am a husband, father, community member, friend and brother.
 I seek at all times to protect, nurture and teach mind, body and spirit, and that of my community, both those parts that are strong, and those that are healing.
 I value and respect synchronicity and The Middle Way.